gbv/ssso/ssso.md

 ## ServiceConsumer

+[ServiceConsumer]: #serviceconsumer

-A service consumer is an entity that is requesting or consuming a [Service](#service).
-Typical consumers are instances of `foaf:Agent`, such as organizations or people, but the Simple Service Status Ontology does not put any constraints on the nature of consumers.
+A service consumer is an entity that is requesting or consuming a [ServiceEvent].
+Typical consumers, such as organizations and people, are instances of [foaf:Agent] and [gr:BusinessEntity] but SSSO does not put any constraints on the nature of consumers.

     ssso:ServiceConsumer a owl:Class ;
         rdfs:label "ServiceConsumer" ;
         rdfs:isDefinedBy <> .

 ## TimeTravel

+[TimeTravel]: #timetravel

 An event which ends before it has been started.
 Details have been implemented in the future.